-Because of our individualized and highly customized approach, each patient’s experience is tailored to their specific needs and circumstances.
-Everyone will receive a detailed, personalized evaluation by a specialist trained in concussion management.
+Patients’ experiences are tailored to their specific needs and circumstances.
+Everyone receives a detailed, personalized evaluation by a specialist trained in concussion management.
 Patients will also leave with customized plans to get them back to school, sports, and other recreational activities as safely and effectively as possible.
 Your initial appointment may also include:

-- A computerized test to help assess brain function including memory, processing speed and reaction time
+- Cognitive testing to assess memory, processing speed and reaction time

 - A group presentation about sports and concussions followed by a question-and-answer session with a specialist from the clinic

-- A brief presentation by our trained vestibular physical therapists on exercises that can aid in recovery.
+- A brief presentation by our physical therapists on exercises that can aid in recovery.

-- The recommendation to schedule an appointment with a sport and clinical psychologist at follow up appointment
+- The recommendation to schedule a follow-up appointment with a sport and clinical psychologist

 Better Treatment through Research

-Members of the Sports Concussion team are actively involved in leading scientific research to better understand concussions in young people and to develop new treatment paradigms.
-Areas of research include the effects of traumatic brain injury during different stages of development, understanding injury patterns and return-to-play/return-to-school issues.
+Members of the Sports Concussion team are actively involved in leading scientific research to better understand concussions in young people and to develop better approaches to assessment, treatment, and rehabilitation.
+Learn more about our research.